xenify-io/litepaper/README.md

 And here's the best part: Xenify has implemented a fixed rate for vXEN, where one vXEN is equivalent to $1.00, and one batch is equivalent to 5 vXEN.
 This simplifies the entire burn process and eliminates the need for continual calculations of XEN per batch.
 Moreover, our burn function leverages Chainlink to ensure the conversion rate for all XEN token variants will be based on their current market value, which guarantees you always receive the full value for your native XEN tokens.

-By integrating both Axelar and LayerZero, Xenify is not only enhancing cross-chain communication but also ensuring a more robust and efficient ecosystem for the XEN community.
+By integrating both Axelar and LayerZero, Xenify is not only enhancing cross-chain transfers but also ensuring a more robust and efficient ecosystem for the XEN community.
+This strategic integration fosters a more inclusive and interconnected ecosystem.
+This approach aligns with Xenify's commitment to interoperability, enabling seamless interaction across multiple chains and enhancing the overall user experience within the XEN ecosystem.

 <br>